t638403/ImageStyles/README.md

   2. it collects all Style objects in a Set and it collects all Image objects in a Set
   3. then it will calculate the Cartesian product of both sets which will produce the set of StyledImage objects

-##3 styledImageWriter
+##3 apply styles
-The StyledImages stream represents all target images and they need to be written to disk, so thats what will happen here.
+The StyledImages stream represents all target images and they need to be styled and written to disk, so thats what will happen here.
-That is, if you did something with the presented target path in your style function.
+That is, if you did something with an image manipulation library and the presented target path in your style function.

 #Advanced usage
 All configuration is done in json files.
 You might want to store this stuff in a database.
 For this reason you can